mattcuento/slocal_csc308/README.md

    The test results will then appear in your terminal

-You can view the test code by following this path:
+You can view the test code by following this path (assuming you are already in the csc308outdoors directory):

-     csc308outdoors/cypress/integration/sample_spec.js
+     ./cypress/integration/sample_spec.js

 Below are the Gherkin Language of each scenario that we tested